gwu-cs-advos/organization/class.md

 3. Exportfs can handle many concurrent client requests at the same time, even though the local namespace has blocking read and write.
 	First, identify where the actual read operation (in response to a `TREAD` 9p request) is conducted, and then answer how `exportfs` is written to enable multiple client requests to be handled concurrently even if one of them blocks.

+For discussion in class:
+- How are namespaces and system organization used in plan9 to promote composability?
+- What are the trade-offs in enabling apps to interact with each other through their own exported FS interface?

 ## 5: go

 The `go` language (created by the people who designed Plan 9!) is a simple language with garbage collection that has a model of concurrency based on easily creating new threads ("goroutines"), and coordinating between them with channels.
 Instead of UNIX programs that coordinate using file-descriptors, "channels" are a first-class abstraction in go.